SysKitTeam/docs-point/configuration/enable-role-based-access.md

 * **access all data related to Microsoft 365 resources where they are owners/administrators**
 * **perform actions** based on the permissions granted in Microsoft 365

-Optionally, you can assign this role to users with **Full Control** permissions, or enable **read-only**, which disables actions for SysKit Point Collaborators.
+Optionally, you can assign this role to users with **Full Control** permissions or enable **read-only**, which disables actions for SysKit Point Collaborators.
 Both of these options are described in the following section.

 ## Setting up Role-Based Access

-To set up who has access to SysKit Point, navigate to **Settings** > **Security** > **Manage Access** Here, you will find all available roles and a tile with the numeber of assigned users.
+To set up who has access to SysKit Point, navigate to **Settings** > **Security** > **Manage Access** Here, you will find all available roles and a tile with the number of assigned users.
 It shows us how many users are currently occupying SysKit Point roles.

 ![Settings - Number of users per Role](../.gitbook/assets/rbs-clanak-5%20%283%29%20%282%29%20%282%29%20%283%29%20%284%29%20%284%29%20%284%29%20%284%29%20%284%29%20%283%29%20%281%29.png)